-The advisory council will generally elect the vice chair and the secretary at the first meeting held in January of each new year.
+The advisory council will elect the vice chair and the secretary at the first meeting held in January of each year.
+Elections will begin in January 2019.
 Upon the resignation of the vice chair or the secretary, the advisory council will fill the vacancy by election at the next advisory council meeting.